Anatolia College: Presidents

-There is an expansion of the program scheduled for the future concerning all-year and online courses.

 Εxtracurricular activities

 Clubs

-Anatolia College students are given a choice of over 70 clubs to join.
+Anatolia College students are given a choice of over 100 clubs to join.
 Many students have earned national and international awards through participation in the school clubs, such as the Anatolia College Model United Nations, which is hosted annually, the Drama Club, which performs English musicals, and the Greek Drama Club, mostly performing comedies or ancient Greek plays.
 The college also has a presence at the Youth Parliament of Greece.

 Sports tournaments

 The Aegean Tournament is hosted every year at Anatolia College.
 Students from schools all over Greece attend and compete in sports.
 Field Day is also hosted once a year, and students of Anatolia College are given the opportunity to compete in sports, dance competitions and other such events.
 The school's sports teams have won awards on a national level.